nikl881/food-delivery-app/README.md

 * Use of the create account page -
     * Try to make a new useraccount and login.
+    * Try to reset password

 * Use of the checkout page -
-    * Enter false and correct payment details.
+    * Enter false payment details.
+    * Enter correct payment details (and checkout).